 – Faulty ignition relay/main relay.

 The first thing you should check is whether the engine is cranking or not.
-If you know that your engine is cranking, you can go to the next step.
-You can typically hear it from the sound of the starter when you are turning the ignition.
+If you know your engine is cranking, you can go to the next step.
+You can typically hear it from the starter’s sound when turning the ignition.
 If the car is not cranking when you are turning the ignition switch to the start position, you may have a low voltage or a starter problem.

-If your engine is not cranking, make sure that the car battery is charged and that it’s in working order.
-You can either try to jump start the battery from another car or with the help of a booster pack.
+If your engine is not cranking, ensure that the car battery is charged and in working order.
+You can either try to jump-start the battery from another car or with the help of a booster pack.
 You can also work with a different car battery if you have an extra one at home.

 If the battery is good and the jump start didn’t help the engine to crank, there is most likely a problem with your starter or the electrics to it.